-The low coverage of rural extension does not allow a proper agro-industrial development due to the conditions of the territory and the lack of resources for implementing new technologies that generate a high level of production in economies of scale.
-Similarly, the lack of skills and abilities of the population for the commercialization of products creates a stagnation of the goods and services that are produced in this area; this stagnation is due to an inefficient road network and the difficult geographic structure for the connectivity with the center and peripheries of the country.
+The low coverage of rural extension does no allow a proper agro-industrial development due to the conditions of the territory and the lack of resources for the implementation of new technologies that generate a high level of production in economies of scale.
+Similarly, the lack of skills and abilities of the population for the commercialization of products create a stagnation of the goods and services that are produced in this area, this stagnation is due to an inefficient road network and the difficult geographic structure for the connectivity with the center and peripheries of the country.

-The region's current human and financial resources need the aptitudes needed according to the training required for agricultural and forest development, evidenced by a food safety problem and the production coverage required for the region.
-The low technical assistance as support for the productive units is not present in the territory for the training and its overall productive processes, soil management, and environmental sustainability practices.
-This situation presents a possibility to eliminate difficulties and support the technification of specialized tools for production, as well as the qualification of the workforce or machinery that is required.
+The current human and financial resources that are present in the region do not have the aptitudes needed according to the training required for agricultural and forest development, which is evidenced as a problematic for food safety and the production coverage required for the region.
+The low technical assistance as support for the productive units are not present in the territory for the training and its overall productive processes, soil management and environmental sustainability practices.
+This situation presents a possibility to eliminate difficulties and support the technification of specialized tools for production, as well as the qualification of workforce or machinery that is required.

-The existing relationship between the agricultural sector and the rural economy is related to the profitability generated by productive activities and, above all, because of the disadvantages that affect the rural population of this region, which is mainly due to low competition and an interchange fee that relates the investment income and the marketing channels among other factors (Gutiérrez-Sanín, 2021).
-Just as the quality of life and the poverty level are closely related to the income generated by the population, this has been one of the predominant factors that have interrupted the evolution of development and social equality as a phenomenon of negative growth in rural dynamics.
+The existing relationship between the agricultural sector and the rural economy is related to the profitability generated by productive activities and, above all, because of the disadvantages that affect the rural population of this region, which is mainly due to low competitivity and an interchange fee that relates the investment income and the marketing channels among other factors (Gutiérrez-Sanín, 2021).
+Just as the quality of life and the level of poverty are closely related to the level of income generated by the population.
+This has been one of the predominant factors that have interrupted the evolution of development and social equality as a phenomenon of negative growth in the rural dynamics.

-It is identified as a negative effect of the lack of income, representing one of the most important categories for the index of multidimensional poverty since it does not allow the development of aspects like education, health, housing, and public services according to the established by National Administrative Department of Statistics (DANE, 2020) where the department of Norte de Santander presents one of the highest index of poverty.
+It is identified as a negative effect the lack of income, representing one of the most important categories for the index of multidimensional poverty since it does not allow the development of aspects like education, health, housing, and public services according to the established by National Administrative Department of Statistics (DANE, 2020) where the department of Norte de Santander presents one of the highest index of poverty.

-Therefore, in Norte de Santander, the tendency for technological practices has been left behind, raising the prices of products (Valencia Pinzón, 2022), complicating production, and decreasing the agricultural workforce; the lack of access to machinery consolidates one of the problems for the extension of crops.
+Therefore, in Norte de Santander the tendency for technological practices have been left behind, raising the prices of products (Valencia Pinzón, 2022), complicating the production and decreasing the agricultural workforce, the lack of access to machinery consolidates one of the problems for the extension of agricultural crops.